WooPlus reveals Seasonal Dating Disorder is leaving plus-size women with shattered dreams.

-WooPlus noted a 30-percent surge in male subscribers in early November, leading executives to survey their female clients about winter dating.
+WooPlus noted a 30-percent surge in male subscribers in November, leading executives to survey their female clients about winter dating.
 The results indicate plump women draw more admirers in cold weather, only to experience breakups and heartache in the spring.

 “Seasonal Dating Disorder seems to be another obstacle plus-sized ladies must deal with in today’s relationship environment,” said WooPlus co-founder Michelle Li.
 “Sadly, at this festive time of year, we feel it necessary to put out a warning.”

 SDD is the practice of starting a romantic relationship during winter, only to abandon the love interest as spring approaches.
 Recognized by psychologists and sociologists, SDD is linked to a rise in melatonin in cold weather, which triggers a slower pace and a preference for snuggling at home, Li said.
 “It’s not just fickle millennial dating behavior,” she added.
 “SDD clearly has a biological basis.”

 Ashly is a WooPlus member who feels victimized by SDD.
 She met an apparently loving man and the two enjoyed an intimate and cozy winter.
 But as the weather warmed, his feelings cooled and he broke off the relationship.

 “That’s happened quite a lot,” Ashly said in the survey.
 “As soon as winter is over they show their true face.
 Nothing is more frustrating than the feeling of getting ripped off.”

 Brianna, another WooPlus member, had a similarly frustrating experience.

 “I saw it as men coming to their senses in the fall, winter, and spring, but losing their minds in the summer,” she said.